timanrebel/NoCache/README.md

 NoCache
 =======

-Appcelerator Titanium module to prevent iOS WebViews from caching anything
+Appcelerator Titanium module to prevent iOS WebViews from caching anything.
+Usefull when working with a lot of sensitive data.